sfc-gh-vtimofeenko/sfguide-data-engineering-with-snowpark-scala/README.md

  <summary>Packages setup</summary>

  Use your package manager of choice to install the aforementioned packages or if Nix and direnv are installed, run `direnv allow` which will pull in all the needed packages and set up the environment.

+ *Note*: Nix/direnv combination is entirely optional.
+It does greatly simplify the packages installation.

+ If using Nix, make sure to enable the "flakes" experimental feature.
 </details>

 <details>